American-Gigolo Comedy Series—

 as wimpy as Woody,

-as gullible as Goofy
+as clutzy as Lucy,

 and outrageously funny,

-impossibly funny.
+impossibly funny,

-in nineteen one-hour episodes,
+in 19 one-hour episodes,

-based on The books and the videos.
+based on books and videos.

 Greek pleasure zones